-A licensed athletic trainer practices a form of health care that includes preventing, recognizing, assessing, managing, treating, disposing of, and reconditioning athletic injuries.
+Athletic trainers provide a form of health care that includes preventing, recognizing, assessing, managing, treating, disposing of, and reconditioning athletic injuries.
 An athlete is a person who participates in an organized sport or sport-related exercise or activity.
-A licensed athletic trainer practices under the direction of a licensed physician.
+Athletic trainers provide services under the direction of a licensed physician.

 2. Where do licensed athletic trainers work?

-Athletic training services may be provided in any setting.
-These settings include, but are not limited to, high schools, colleges or universities, professional or amateur athletic organizations, athletic facilities, and health care facilities.
-Licensed athletic trainers provide health care services under the direction of the treating physician.
+Athletic training services may be provided in any setting authorized by a physician.
+Athletic trainers typically provide services in high schools, colleges or universities, professional or amateur athletic organizations, athletic facilities, and health care facilities.
+However, athletic trainers may also provide athletic training in other settings.